Catel/Catel.Docs/src/vnext/reference/Catel.MVVM/Catel/MVVM/IViewModel.md

 ### InitializeViewModelAsync()

 Initializes the view model.
-Normally the initialization is done in the constructor, but sometimes this must be delayed to a state where the associated UI element (user control, window, ...) is actually loaded.This method is called as soon as the associated UI element is loaded.
+Normally the initialization is done in the constructor, but sometimes this must be delayed to a state where the associated UI element (user control, window, ...) is actually loaded.
+This method is called as soon as the associated UI element is loaded.

 #### Remarks

 It's not recommended to implement the initialization of properties in this method.
 The initialization of properties should be done in the constructor.
-This method should be used to start the retrieval of data from a web service or something similar.During unit tests, it is recommended to manually call this method because there is no external container calling this method.
+This method should be used to start the retrieval of data from a web service or something similar.
+During unit tests, it is recommended to manually call this method because there is no external container calling this method.